Cristal32/Transactions_Multithreading/README.md

-# Assignement for undertanding the fundamental concepts of multithreading in the context of bank transactions
+# Assignement for understanding the fundamental concepts of multithreading in the context of bank transactions

 This assignement is composed of 3 parts.
 The 1st two parts tackle notions in multithreading such as concurrent threads and synchronisation, using the synchronized keyword, locks and conditions.